 DIY MFA Reading Resources.

 Choosing What to Read

-The Essentials: Books On Writing I Can’t Live Without Your writing library should consist of three types of books: books about the craft of writing, collections of prompts and exercises, and one or two books about the writing life, for inspiration.
+Essential Reading List: Must-Read Books for Your Writing Library Your writing library should consist of three types of books: books about the craft of writing, collections of prompts and exercises, and one or two books about the writing life, for inspiration.